-Join James Williamson for an in-depth discussion in this video Using CSS frameworks & grids, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Using CSS frameworks & grids, part of Learning CSS.

 - As you begin to develop websites, you'll find…that you often do the same things over and over again…when writing CSS.…At a minimum, you'll have to figure out how you want…to deal with browser inconsistencies, what type of…layout styles to use, and what kind of typographic…treatment you'll use for your site.…Over time, you find that you begin to develop…a consistent way of handling these issues…through your styles.…In many ways, it would be advantageous to have…a templating system in place to speed up the process…of generating those styles.…